projnanda/projnanda/home/nyc.md

 ## Welcome to the Movement

-Welcome to Project NANDA's Student Ambassador Program (NSAP) — a global movement where the next generation of innovators helps shape the foundation of the Open Agentic Web.
-As an ambassador, you're not just joining a research initiative; you're becoming part of an international community of student leaders building the Internet of AI Agents — an open, ethical, and decentralized future for artificial intelligence.
+Welcome to Project NANDA's Student Ambassador Program (NSAP) â€” a global movement where the next generation of innovators helps shape the foundation of the Open Agentic Web.
+As an ambassador, you're not just joining a research initiative; you're becoming part of an international community of student leaders building the Internet of AI Agents â€” an open, ethical, and decentralized future for artificial intelligence.

 You'll collaborate with leading researchers, technologists, and policymakers, learning how to design technologies that are open, explainable, and human-aligned.
-Your role is to infuse this mission with fresh energy, curiosity, and creativity — connecting insights from classrooms, labs, and communities to the real-world architectures that will power the Agentic Web.
+Your role is to infuse this mission with fresh energy, curiosity, and creativity â€” connecting insights from classrooms, labs, and communities to the real-world architectures that will power the Agentic Web.

 In the months ahead, you'll explore how AI agents can earn trust, how networks can remain open and verifiable, and how humans and machines can co-create responsibly.
 Each workshop, hackathon, and community event will offer you the chance to contribute to something far greater than any single system: a future where intelligence itself becomes a shared public good.

 **We're thrilled to have you with us as we take on this historic challenge.
-Together, we're not just imagining the next Internet — we're building it.**
+Together, we're not just imagining the next Internet â€” we're building it.**

 ---